lambdaclass/Basic-Math-Test-Generator/README.md

 ## About

-Generates a basic math test in your terminal.
+Generates a basic math test in your terminal or generated into a text file with a answer key if you want a paper version.
 This is mainly geared towards children to help them practice.
 The numbers used in each problem are generated at random.
 The difficulty can be adjusted using the `--difficulty` flag.
 The types of operations used in the generated problem can also be adjusted using the flags.

 ## Motivation